rmbryan71/rmbryan71.github.io/_posts/2025-07-15-counting-DNA-neucleotides.md

 ## First impression
 They're going to send me a string of text no longer than 1000 characters.

-They want me to count the A's, C's, G's and T's, then return those results.
+They want me to count the A's, C's, G's, and T's, then return those results.

 This is so easy, I would call it "[trivial](https://science.awjunaid.com/math/difference-between-trivial-vs-non-trivial-problem/)", except it does involve some file handling.
 ## Mechanisms